francoatmega/historical-computer-science-articles/README.md

 ### Databases

   * A Relational Model of Data for Large Shared Data Banks [1970]
+  * The Transaction Concept - Virtues and Limitations [1981]
+  * Principles of Transaction-Oriented Database Recovery [1983]
   * Harvest, Yield, and Scalable Tolerant Systems [1999]

 ### Miscellaneous